 Proteolysis is a universal phenomenon in all biological systems.
 Regulation of this cellular process is crucial for proper signaling, cell cycle progression and development in all cells.
 A disturbance in the regulatory proteolysis can lead to diseased state in cell like cancer and several neurological disorders such as Alzeihmer's and Huntington's diseases.
 A detailed evaluation of the impact of protein degradation on various regulatory networks of the cell has uncovered various significant cellular roles of regulatory proteolysis.
 Caulobacter crescentus a Gram-negative alphaproteobacterium, has emerged as a powerful model organism for unraveling the molecular networks that control the bacterial cell cycle.
-Recent progress in elucidation of the multifaceted complex regulatory strategies by a molecular machine ClpXP has lead to a deeper understanding of the effect of regulatory proteolysis with an emphasis on cell cycle progression.
-Understanding how different identified players of proteolysis work at molecular level is aimed using spatiotemporal tracking of protein degradation, dynamic localization and chromosome segregation of strains containing wild versus mutant non-degradable protein constructs.
+Recent progress in elucidation of the multifaceted complex regulatory proteolysis with an emphasis on cell cycle progression.
+Understanding of the effect of regulatory proteolysis work at molecular level is aimed using spatiotemporal tracking of protein degradation, dynamic localization and chromosome segregation of strains containing wild versus mutant non-degradable protein constructs.
 Our previous findings have revealed an insight in implicating the predictive therapeutic significance of the panel of protein molecules controlled by regulatory proteolysis.
 The research holds immense implications in molecular medicine and health.
 This could potentially lead to development of new molecular diagnostic markers representing a promising area for clinical advances in disease detection, antibiotic resistance and cancer prognosis.